uhf62/uhf62.co.uk/_policies/continuous_improvement.md

 title: Continuous Improvement Policy
 ---

-UHF 62 will get better at everything we do.
+UHF 62 strives to get better at everything we do.

-## Continuous Improvement of Policies

-None of our policies are set in stone and are subject to change.

-The directors of UHF 62 will try to meet and get to know like-minded people, develop meaningful relationships with them, learn from them, and feed the things we learn back into these policies.

 ## Continuous Improvement of Technical Skills